6 Signs of Hotel OTA Addiction (and 3 Ways to Fight Back)

 Ensure that your website effectively communicates the value of booking direct.
 Add guest reviews to your site, thereby eliminating the need to seek additional information elsewhere (OTAs are great at this).
 Next, use social media to boost brand awareness and drive website traffic.
 Studies show that social media activity can increase hotel occupancy two-fold.
 Furthermore, always respond to guest reviews on sites such as TripAdvisor.
 The more visible you are, the better.

 OTAs have a place in hotel marketing.
-When utilized properly, they can be valuable partners.
-But relying on OTAs too heavily can negatively impact revenue.
+They can serve as valuable partners.
+But relying on OTAs too heavily can negatively impact your bottom line.
 These 3 simple steps will ensure that your hotel is realizing its profit potential while maintaining a healthy balance of OTA bookings.

 - Use MCPB to determine the cost of OTA bookings.
 Compare to other marketing channels and adjust accordingly.